NHERI-SimCenter/R2DExamples/E10SiteResponse/README.rst

 .. figure:: r2dt-0010.png
    :width: 400px
+   :alt: A graphic depiction of a city's mapped area displayed in a pixelated, video game-like style.
+The perspective is overhead, showcasing an intricate layout of streets, buildings, and facilities in varied colors against a light blue background.
+Yellow dots that could represent points of interest are scattered across the map.
    :align: center

 #.
 Set the **Units** in the **GI** panel as shown in :numref:`r2d_gi` and check interested output files.

    .. figure:: figures/r2dt-0010-GI.png
       :name: r2d_gi
+   :alt: Screenshot of a software interface with a panel of analysis settings.
+On the left side, navigation tabs like VIZ, GI, HAZ, ASD, HTA, MOD, ANA, DL, UQ, RV, RES are listed.
+The main, larger panel on the right titled 'General Information' has fields under 'Analysis Name' with a field pre-filled with 'E10 - Site Response', and 'Units' with drop-down options for 'Force' (selected as Kips), 'Length' (Feet), and 'Time' (Seconds).
+'Asset Layers' lists options like Buildings (checked), Soil, Gas Network and others.
+Below, 'Output Settings' has several checked options including 'Engineering demand parameters (EDP)', 'Damage measures (DM)', and others related to output specifications.
       :align: center
       :figclass: align-center
       :width: 500